 Reports of the on-prem enterprise application suite’s death are greatly exaggerated.
 While virtually all vendors of enterprise software now offer their products in cloud-based SaaS versions, customer migrations have been surprisingly slow.

 Vendors of enterprise software have responded to this slow uptake.
 To serve customers on existing on-prem enterprise applications, several vendors have extended their road maps and support plans.
 This means customers can continue to run their critical application suites on-prem for longer.

 That may sound advantageous for users of on-prem enterprise applications, but it creates a new dilemma.
-If an organization decides to keep enterprise software on premises, it’s likely to see associated support costs rise.
-Also, the organization can miss out on many of the cloud’s important benefits, including lower capital expenses, greater flexibility and near-instant scalability.
-On the other hand, an organization that wants to move its entire enterprise application suite to the cloud may find the one-time cost daunting.
+If an organisation decides to keep enterprise software on premises, it’s likely to see associated support costs rise.
+Also, the organisation can miss out on many of the cloud’s important benefits, including lower capital expenses, greater flexibility and near-instant scalability.
+On the other hand, an organisation that wants to move its entire enterprise application suite to the cloud may find the one-time cost daunting.
 For a large enterprise, the price tag can run into the tens of millions of dollars.

 That’s a significant expenditure, even if the long-term return on investment (ROI) is positive.
 In fact, this level of spending would likely need the approval of the CFO and possibly the board of directors.
 Given that the underlying functionality of the application would remain essentially unchanged, that approval could be difficult to obtain.

 Another obstacle is the inability to meet demand for IT projects that are self-funding.
 This new demand is the result of multiple factors, including the global COVID-19 pandemic, sudden changes to the business environment, and the need for more flexible and scalable solutions.
 However, self-funding the migration of an enterprise applications suite to the cloud is essentially impossible.
 The numbers simply don’t work.

 A selective approach to cloud migration